NFiete/dire/usage.md

 dire\_cli is a pure cli tool.
 To search a word type dire\_cli \<WORD\>.
 It will be intelligent in the search like pressing 'a' in the gtk version.
-You can pass in the -g flag to search globbing, and the -q flag to list possibilities.
+You can pass in the -g flag to search globbing, -d to search definition, and the -q flag to list possibilities.

 # Glob searching